5 Best Ways to Safeguard Your Joints as You Age

 You may not think much about your joints – unless they start to hurt.
 But prevention is the best medicine.
 Discover five ways to keep joints strong and healthy as you age.

-If you’re like most people, you don’t think much about your joints until they start complaining.
+If you’re like most people, you don’t think much about your joints until they start hurting.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy